Table of Contents

 Step 1 – Check Your Current Hostname

-Before setting up a hostname, it is important to check the current hostname of your system.
+Before you change hostname settings, it is important to check the current hostname configured on your system.

 You can check it using the following command: